Penrith drives toward the future with new parking sensors

 The next stage of this project includes the delivery of a free mobile phone app which will provide users with information about areas of available parking to help reduce the amount of time spent searching for a car spot.

 This smart parking management system is another step towards more efficient parking in the City Centre and is to be followed by the delivery of more than 230 new parking spaces at the North Street car park in May and an additional 600 parking spaces in the upgrade of Soper Place which is due to open late 2021.

 “We’re working towards creating a liveable city that is easy to access and get around, with a walkable urban centre, green spaces and parking that is conveniently located and connected to services and businesses.
 Smarter parking systems are a key element towards achieving this vision,” Cr Fowler said.

-Installation of parking sensors will take place between 5am – 7am on weekdays to minimise any inconvenience for the community.
+Installation of parking sensors will take place between 5am – 7am on weekdays (4am-7am from 21 June to 28 June) to minimise any inconvenience for the community.
 Parking areas will remain open during this time.

 For more information about the parking sensors and location of parking sensors please visit the Parking Frequently Asked Questions page.

 Information contained within this news release was correct as at Sunday, 31 March 2019.